How Likely Is My Employment Claim to Settle? The Data

 Frequently Asked Questions

-What percentage of employment claims settle?
-Official ACAS data for 2025 shows around 79% of employment tribunal cases do not reach a hearing, with ACAS settling approximately 74% of those.
+Around 79% of employment tribunal cases do not reach a hearing, with ACAS settling approximately 74% of those.
 Across all EC notifications, around 68% never become tribunal claims.
-Overall, roughly 57–58% of filed ET cases appear to settle through ACAS.
+Overall, roughly 57–58% of filed ET cases settle through ACAS.

-Does settling mean I had a weak claim?
 Not necessarily.
-Settlement reflects a mutual assessment of risk, cost, and time rather than the merits of a claim alone.
+Settlement reflects mutual risk assessment rather than the merits alone.
 Many strong claims settle because both sides prefer a known outcome over the uncertainty and expense of a hearing.

-At what stage do most claims settle?
-Most resolution happens at the early conciliation stage , before an ET1 is ever filed.
-Of claims that do become formal tribunal cases, a further significant proportion settle during ongoing ACAS conciliation or direct negotiation before the hearing date.
+Most resolution happens at early conciliation, before an ET1 is ever filed.
+Of claims that become formal cases, a further significant proportion settle during ongoing ACAS conciliation or direct negotiation before the hearing date.

-Can I negotiate directly with my employer without going through ACAS?
 Yes.
-Direct negotiation , often conducted on a without prejudice basis, can happen at any stage.
+Direct negotiation on a without prejudice basis can happen at any stage.
 ACAS conciliation and direct negotiation are not mutually exclusive.
-Many cases involve both.

-What happens if conciliation fails?
-If early conciliation ends without a settlement, ACAS issues an early conciliation certificate.
+ACAS issues an early conciliation certificate.
 You then have a short period to submit an ET1 if you wish to proceed.
-See our ACAS early conciliation guide for how the process works in practice.
+See our ACAS early conciliation guide.

 Sources

-• Survey of Employment Tribunal Applications 2018 (settlement motivations and financial outcomes)
+- Survey of Employment Tribunal Applications 2018

 Related Guides